Hey Guys and welcome to this Free Online Courses on Coursera Review.

 - I like how the courses are split into Beginner, Intermediate and Advanced which means that you are not jumping in at the deep end.

 What I don’t like about Coursera

-You are always going to find fault with anything, but we are not going to criticize every little detail.
+You are always going to find fault with anything,

 I am here to give you my honest opinion and being a member allows me to do that.